EmmaSteinman/project3/src/vm/lab3doc.md

 > A3: How does your code coordinate accessed and dirty bits between
 > kernel and user virtual addresses that alias a single frame, or other aliasing that might occur through sharing?

+Whenever we need to check the accessed and/or dirty bit of a frame, we check both the accessed/dirty bit associated with the kernel virtual address that we are checking for and the user virtual address of the page in the frame.
+We then treat the frame and the user page the same way; for example, if the user page's dirty bit is set but the frame's isn't, we treat both as though the dirty bit is set.
+This is only used in the `swap_out()` function.

 #### SYNCHRONIZATION